 Marvel Rising: Initiation is a series of six four-minute animated shorts, and the first animated entry in the Marvel Rising franchise.
 The shorts debuted August 13, 2018 on Disney XD, before being posted online the following day on the official Marvel Rising website.

 Neither Ghost-Spider or her plot made an appearance in the next Marvel Rising entry, Marvel Rising: Secret Warriors.
 The character's story was continued in Marvel Rising: Chasing Ghosts, a 22-minute television special premiering January 16, 2019 on the Marvel HQ Youtube channel.

 Contains examples of:

 - Adaptational Backstory Change: In the comics, Gwen Stacy initially used her powers for fun and profit before hearing her father criticize her persona for wasting her talents.
 Afterwards, she begins crime-fighting, but her commitment to do so is only cemented after she fights the Lizard, who turns out to be her best friend Peter Parker.
 Peter dies from his injuries after reverting back to normal, and Gwen spends over thirty issues as a fugitive, with the goal of becoming a better hero so her best friend wouldn't have died in vain.
 In the cartoon, it's implied that this Gwen was a hero from day one.
 Instead of Peter Parker, her best friend was an Inhuman named Kevin, who she was helping train to become a superhero as well.
-Rather than him accidentally dying by Gwen's hands, Kevin's murdered by a Kree villain during his first patrol, with Gwen being framed for the crime.
+Rather than him accidentally dying by Gwen's hands, Kevin was murdered by a Kree villain during his first patrol, with Gwen being framed for the crime.

 - Adaptation Distillation: Patriot is portrayed as a costumed SHIELD agent like Quake, a wholly original concept to this continuity.